Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

 -----------

-The LED Strip :ref:`Bricklet <product_overview_bricklets>` can be used to control LED strips that are equipped with the WS2801 LED driver.
+The LED Strip :ref:`Bricklet <product_overview_bricklets>` can be used to control LED strips and LED pixels that are equipped with the WS2801 LED driver.
 It is possible to independently control 320 RGB LEDs (960 individual LEDs).

 The API allows to change all LEDs at the same time with a fixed update rate of up to 100Hz.